dathash/Emblem/README.md

 # Emblem
-A small tactical RPG.
+A micro-tactics RPG.
 Built in C++ using SDL, ImGui, MiniAudio.

 A learning project with the following goals:
 - Finish a game.